kompo/laravel-vue-tailwind-starter/README.md

-## Starting a Kompo dev environment with Laravel & Vue scaffolding
+## Starting a Kompo dev environment with Laravel & Vue & TailwindCSS scaffolding

-This is a fresh installation of Laravel that comes with Kompo prebuilt and Vue.js Front-end scaffolding.
+This is a fresh installation of Laravel that comes with Kompo prebuilt and Tailwind and Vue.js Front-end scaffolding.

 To start coding, simply run:

 ```
-composer create-project --prefer-dist kompo/laravel-vue-starter **blog**
+composer create-project --prefer-dist kompo/laravel-vue-tailwind-starter **blog**
 ```

 Replace **blog** with your desired folder name.